 - 4.27 The Toolkit assumes that Treatments are applied to Homogeneous Asset Groups at the end of each year, after deterioration as illustrated in Figure 4.15.
 A Treatment Strategy refers to a single Treatment or a group of Treatments that can be used to treat proportions of assets in a particular Condition Band.
 Treatment Strategies can be defined in the 'Treatment Strategies' worksheet.
-The worksheet provides the user with the options to:
+The worksheet provides users with the options to:

 - Define a new strategy.

 - Modify an existing strategy.

 - Delete an existing strategy.

-- Add a treatment step in the end.

-- Delete a treatment step (the selected one).